FDUDSDE/Subg-Con/README.md

 ## Overview
-Here we provide an implementation of Subg-Con in PyTorch and Torch Geometric.
+Here we provide an implementation of Subg-Con in PyTorch and the geometric deep learning extension library, Pytorch Geometric.
 The repository is organised as follows:
 - `subgcon.py` is the implementation of the Subg-Con pipeline;
 - `subgraph.py` is the implementation of subgraph extractor;
 - `model.py` is the implementation of components for Subg-Con, including a GNN layer, a pooling layer, and a scoring function;